devtron-labs/devtron/docs/setup/getting-started/getting-started.md

 > Refer to the [Override Configurations](../install/override-default-devtron-installation-configs.md) section for more information.

 **Note:**
 * Please make sure that the recommended resources are available on your Kubernetes cluster before you proceed with Devtron installation.
+These are free resources for Devtron workloads; Kubernetes and add-ons such as Longhorn need additional capacity.
+* A single-node cluster does not provide Longhorn's recommended production topology.
+For a resource-constrained k3s evaluation cluster, use the `local-path` StorageClass for Devtron as described in the [k3s installation guide](../install/Install-devtron-on-Minikube-Microk8s-K3s-Kind.md#for-minikube-microk8s-k3s-kind).
+For production Longhorn sizing and topology, follow the [Longhorn best practices](https://longhorn.io/docs/latest/best-practices/).
 * It is NOT recommended to use brustable CPU VMs (T series in AWS, B Series in Azure and E2/N1 in GCP) for Devtron installation to experience consistency in performance.